 The Challenge of Alimony

 There is usually discomfort and emotional hardship experienced by the payer of the alimony, particularly in situations where they did not want the divorce, or feel betrayed or used in some way.
-However, there is often great distress on the receiver of the alimony, not wanting to be dependent upon, feel guilty towards, or be resented by their former spouse, yet needing to protect their economic survival.
+However, there is often great distress on the receiver of the alimony.
+The receiver often does not want to be dependent upon, feel guilty towards, or be resented by their former spouse, yet they need to protect their economic survival.

-The Purpose of Alimony
+The Purpose of Alimony in Oregon

 The overall purpose of alimony is to increase the longer-term financial independence of both people in a divorce.
 It is generally thought of as a way to mitigate the disparate financial impacts of divorce by providing the unemployed or lower-wage earning person enough resources to be economically stable and work towards financial independence.
 Another societal lens for alimony is to soften a make more gradual the dramatic difference in standard of living that the lower-wage earning spouse will experience after divorce.